 While the season lasts from December to April, the best time to go is in January to early February.
 At the same time, skiers should be aware of booking close to the Lunar New Year, when many skiers and tourists will vacation in Japan to ski, meaning higher prices and busier slopes.

 Hokkaido is home to some of the best resorts, known for deep powder, excellent conditions, and scenery.
-Traveling from Tokyo to Hokkaido requires a flight to Sapporo, and then a few hours’ drive by car or shuttle bus.
+Travelling from Tokyo to Hokkaido requires a flight to Sapporo, and then a few hours’ drive by car or shuttle bus.

 Niseko is in the northern part of Hokkaido and consistently featured on the World’s Best list for skiing and snowboarding.
 At the same time, popularity makes it one of the busiest during peak season.
 There are around 50 kilometers of well-groomed terrain with ski areas that have the highest average snowfalls in Japan of 15 meters.
 The resort is one of the largest and renowned for its deep, high-quality and consistent soft powder snow and long runs, ideal for families and skiers of all levels.